HailD/helm-charts/charts/provider/README.md

 kubectl apply -f exported-key.yaml -n my-namespace
 ```

-### Create secert configuration for provider
+### Create secret configuration for provider

 Most provider configurations point to secure nodes and should remain encrypted on the cluster.
-For this you'll have to create another secert containing the entire nodes' configuration, for example:
+For this you'll have to create another secret containing the entire nodes' configuration, for example:

 ```yaml
 base64 -w 0 <<EOF